golemfactory/golem-docs/src/pages/docs/providers/provider-basic-configuration.md

 `golemsp settings set --account <address>`

 and restart your node afterward for it to update.
-To check if your address has been updated properly run
+To check if your address has been updated properly, run

 `golemsp status`